 Most simply, running an online school allows us to best accomplish our mission as a school: more time devoted to singular learning experiences, greater resources committed to serving a more diverse student body, and better opportunities to share our work with students around the world.

-True to its mission to teach children creative problem solving, Astro Nova has classes you won't find anywhere else, including:
+True to its mission to teach children creative problem solving, Astra Nova has classes you won't find anywhere else, including:

-- Synthesis: The most innovative experience from Astro Nova.
+- Synthesis: The most innovative experience from Astra Nova.
 An experience that uses coooperation and competition to work through complexity and solving for the unknown.

 - Data Driven Decision-Making (3DM): A quantitative reasoning class that uses optimization problems, case studies, and dilemmas to drive deep learning in economics and statistics.